 - Shadow your users whenever you can.
 By looking at the users in action, we learned a ton about their creative ways to go around the tool’s limitations.
 This allowed us to iterate further on the design and help them be more efficient.

-Of course, this would not have been possible without the incredible work of several teams: CSE, CE, Comms platform, Driver and Merchant teams.
+Of course, this would not have been possible without the incredible work of several teams: GS TF, GS, Comms platform, Driver and Merchant teams.

 Powered by technology and driven by heart, our mission is to drive Southeast Asia forward by creating economic empowerment for everyone.
 If this mission speaks to you, join our team today!